Menu

 Get used to your new reality

 The death of someone important to us can dramatically change our lives.
-We may have to move house, face tension in our family relationships or have to deal with money worries.
+We may have to move house, face challenges in our family relationships or deal with money worries.

 When we feel strong emotions, such as distress, the part of our brain responsible for thinking doesn’t work well.